• Publication7

 • Swim near a lifeguard.
 United States Lifessaving Association statistics show that substantially more drownings occur in areas where there are no lifeguards.

-• Ask the highchair lifeguard or rental attendant about any dangers in the water or on the beach, especially flying a yellow, red or purple flag.
+• Ask the highchair lifeguard or rental attendant about any dangers in the water or on the beach, especially flying a yellow flag (medium hazard), red flag (high hazard)or purple flag (stinging marine life).

 • Be aware of direction and strength of longshore currents.
 These currents can take you up and down the beach quickly and cause you or your kids to get become lost.